 (For full coverage, click on [ID:nLDE5BP055])

-* Suspect may be son of prominent Nigerian banker
+* Suspect said to be son of prominent Nigerian banker

 * Dutch authorities say man boarded in Lagos

 * U.S. had placed suspect in intelligence database (Updates with new information throughout)

 DETROIT/WASHINGTON, Dec 26 (Reuters) - U.S. authorities on Saturday charged a Nigerian man with trying to blow up a U.S. passenger jet with high explosives and were investigating his claim that he had links to al Qaeda.

 The suspect, who was being treated for burns at a Michigan hospital, was overpowered by passengers and crew on the Delta Air Lines DAL.N plane from Amsterdam on Christmas Day.

 The Justice Department identified the suspect as a 23-year-old Nigerian, Umar Farouk Abdulmutallab, and charged him with attempting to blow up the plane by setting alight an explosive device attached to his body.

 “Had this alleged plot to destroy an airplane been successful, scores of innocent people would have been killed or injured,” U.S. Attorney General Eric Holder said in a statement.

 “We will continue to investigate this matter vigorously, and we will use all measures available to our government to ensure that anyone responsible for this attempted attack is brought to justice.”